AI in banking

 • Digital channels: Mobile, online, branch, and contact center

-• Journey orchestration: Onboarding, origination, servicing, and retention
+• Orchestration: Onboarding, origination, servicing, and retention journeys

-• Multi-agent AI: Coordinates AI agents with human workflows
+• Agentic Banking: Coordinates AI agents with human workflows under governed Decision Authority

-• Front-office operations: RM workspaces, case management, task orchestration
+• Front-office operations: RM Workspaces, case management, and task orchestration

 OpenCoreOS: AI-native core banking infrastructure

-OpenCoreOS provides the infrastructure layer - a "thin ledger" for coreless banking architecture with autonomous operations capabilities.
+OpenCoreOS provides the infrastructure layer - a thin ledger for composable banking architecture with autonomous operations capabilities.

 Claimed capabilities: